superhize/Example-1.8.9-Mod/README.md

 This template is an example 1.8.9 forge mod written in Kotlin that builds upon nea's [template](https://github.com/romangraef/Forge1.8.9Template/tree/kotlin).
-It is written with the intent to show how easy it is to work with MoulConfig and other tools.
+It is written by [SkyHanni](https://github.com/hannibal002/SkyHanni) developers, with the intent to show how easy it is to work with [MoulConfig](https://github.com/NotEnoughUpdates/MoulConfig) and other tools.
-It is written by SkyHanni developers.
 ![image](https://github.com/hannibal002/Example-1.8.9-Mod/assets/24389977/330485e3-f87b-4d29-8fc6-76abb23dc453)

 Here is the rest of the original readme from nea: